Youth Week Ambassadors 2026 - applications are now closed

 What does being a Youth Week WA Ambassador involve?

-The Youth Week WA Ambassador (Ambassador) is a volunteer role which participates on the Youth Week WA team by:
+The Ambassador is a volunteer role which supports the planning and delivery of Youth Week WA by:

 - promoting, supporting and helping to develop creative ways to involve more young people in Youth Week WA